valerielnd/Kickstarter-analysis/README.md

 ## Overview and purpose of the project

-This project aims to analyze data from thousands of crowdfunding campaigns across different categories and countries to identify hidden trends and key factors that contribute to the success of crowdfunding projects.
+This project aims to analyze data from thousands of crowdfunding campaigns across different categories and countries to identify hidden trends and key factors contributing to crowdfunding projects' success.
 Specifically, the aim is to help someone seeking to fund a play through a crowdfunding campaign, make informed decisions about the timing and strategies to achieve a fundraising goal of $12,000.

 ## Analysis and Challenges